What is a special assessment district?

 SAD’s - the short version:

-3-if approved by the board, the money is collected from those in the assessment district via their tax bill.
+3-if a SAD is approved by the board, the money is collected only from those in the assessment district, via their winter tax bill.

-4-all expenditures must be approved by the govt body and follow the plan & costs previously submitted to the board and taxpayers and are held at the regular monthly meetings to reduce costs.
+4-all expenditures in the SAD must be approved by the govt body before payment and follow the plan & costs previously submitted to the board and taxpayers.
+Payments are approved at the regular monthly meetings to avoid additional costs to the SAD.
 Since it is run through the government, we must comply with the meeting schedule, documentation and payment requirements.
 Therefore, change is not always easy, quick or without additional costs.

 Another Option